samrickman/evaluate-llm-gender-bias-ltc/README.md

     - Comparison of frequency of words associated with each theme in the different versions of the summaries..

 13. **Count words in summaries**
     - Words are counted in the summaries to see whether any words are used significantly more often.
-The Benjamini-Hochberg adjustment of $p$-values is used as we conduct tests of thousands of words.
+The Benjamini-Hochberg adjustment of $p$-values is used as tests are conducted with of thousands of words.
 Nevertheless, there are still significant differences in words used in some (but not all) models.

 14. **Check for hallucination and omission**
     - The script checks whether differences in the summaries are due to hallucinations (incorrect additions) or omissions (missing content).
-We check for hallucination of medical diagnoses, seeing whether they appear in summaries without appearing in the originals.
-We find almost no hallucination, and conclude that inclusion bias differences are due to omission.
+Checks are made for hallucination of medical diagnoses by seeing whether they appear in summaries without appearing in the originals.
+The results indicate there is almost no hallucination, and that inclusion bias differences are due to omission.

 # Comparison between synthetic findings and real data